 Adolescent, Adult, and Family Therapist

-Rosie is a master’s level clinician experienced in treating clients presenting with eating disorders, anxiety disorders, depression, trauma, attachment wounding, parentification, and dysfunctional parent/child relationships.
+Rosie is a master’s level clinician experienced in treating clients presenting with eating disorders, anxiety disorders, depression, trauma, LGBTQ+ issues, attachment wounding, parentification, and dysfunctional parent/child relationships.
 Rosie draws from a variety of evidence-based models, including ACT, CBT, DBT, EMDR, and FBT, to treat adolescents, adults, and families.
-She specializes in disordered eating and is a member of the NCFWC DBT Team providing individual and group therapy for clients with chronic self-harm and suicidal thoughts.
+She specializes in disordered eating.
 Rosie believes that treating dysfunction in the client’s family system and repairing ruptured attachment relationships are essential parts of healing, even for individual clients.

 DARYL COOLEY, PHD